jamaalbutt/medlogpro-legal/README.md

 - Host legal documents required for the Google Play Store listing.
 - Provide a stable, permanent, and publicly accessible URL for privacy audits.
 - Maintain transparent version control for updates to legal text.
-- Ensure compliance with institutional data governance and regulatory standards.
+- Ensure compliance with institutional data governance and training board requirements.

 No application source code or installation packages are included here.